virteal/Inox/README.md

 Iɴᴏx don't mix the _control plane_ with the _data plane_, contrary to most languages.

-The good thing about that is that data can stay much longer in the stack instead of needing storage elsewhere.
+The good thing about that is that data can stay much longer in stacks instead of needing storage elsewhere.

 For example the idiomatic solution to build an array is to push some sentinel value onto the _data stack_, accumulate data on it thanks to some processing and collecting all the data down to the sentinel data when the data is ready for further processing somewhere else or sometimes later.